 — wow. simple: most miles ever.
-And I just took 3 weeks off. awesome. thumbs up
+And I just took a few weeks off here and there. awesome. thumbs up

 2009- 10 (9 in NYC, 1 in Nashville) 1 marathon, 2 halfs, one 18 miler, one 10k, one 5M, two 4M, one 3 miler and a Mile.